existancepy/bss-macro-py-experimental/docs/features_explaination.md

 This tab is focused on killing mobs and bosses

 ### Settings
-This is where you can enter any respawn modifiers that you may have for the macro to use when calculating respawn times
+This is where you can enter any respawn modifiers that you may have.
+The macro will account for them when calculating respawn times